-Another question that may arise is \textit{how does the choice of $\;W$ influence the result?} In fact, the larger the window the broader the context, but too far frames in time stop being meaningful after a while.
-Tab. \ref{tab:ablation-windows} reports the results achieved by \net{} using different values of $W$.
+\textbf{Impact of temporal window.} Tab. \ref{tab:ablation-windows} reports the results achieved by \net{} using different values of $W$.
 In particular, we could have two different values for $W$, that are $W_{tr}$ and $W_{test}$ for train and test respectively.
-In addition to the baseline $W_{tr}=1$ and the temporal $W_{tr}=4$ models, we also train a $W_{tr}=8$ model following the same configuration of $W_{tr}=4$.
-When compared with the state-of-the-arts, i.e., PSMNet~\cite{PSMNet} and CoEx~\cite{coex}, our baseline outperforms them by a large margin in EPE metric.
-As for in temporal mode, in general, with more frames joining the training or testing, the better result we can get in all regions.
+In addition to the baseline $W_{tr}=1$ and the temporal $W_{tr}=4$ models, we also train a $W_{tr}=8$ model following the same configuration as for $W_{tr}=4$.
+When compared with existing models such as PSMNet~\cite{PSMNet} and CoEx~\cite{coex}, our baseline outperforms them by a large margin in EPE metric.
+As for temporal mode, in general, the more frames joining the training or testing phases, the better result we can get in all regions.
 Notably, $W_{test}=4$ and $W_{test}=8$ are always beneficial in OCC, witnessing that \net{} can effectively exploit more frames to deal with such difficult areas.
 Moreover, when $W_{test} > 1$, the results consistently overcome baseline with single stereo pair.
-It indicates our network can benefit from past information with only few frames(\eg, 4, 8) after the network startup.
+It indicates our network can benefit from past information with only a few frames (e.g., 4, 8) after the network startup.
 Finally, we can notice how temporal models tested with $W_{test}=1$ obtain results closer to the baseline.